Itee/three-full/README.md

 * **RectAreaLightUniformsLib.js** //*...*
 * **NRRDLoader.js** //*Import Volume.js*
 * **Volume.js** //*Use Eval !*
+* **Cloth.js** //*Use global variable from html example file !*

 #### <a id="bug"></a>Bugs ####
 - Currently it is imposible to build ES module in production, due to an invalid characters that break uglify rollup plugin.

 #### Change log ####

+##### 3.0.0 :

+* Cloth.js: is remove due to bad usage of global variable from his html example file
+* Add two new fix for three package in CameraNode and NodeLib
+* Fix almost all missings imports statements
+* Note:
+   - MMDExporter and MMDLoader need external dependency from https://github.com/takahirox/mmd-parser
+   - FBXLoader and VTKLoader need external dependency from https://github.com/imaya/zlib.js
+   - TTFLoader need external dependency from https://github.com/nodebox/opentype.js

+##### 2.2.0 :

+* Add tests about every file to check their imports

 ##### 2.1.1 :